themsaid/ibis/readme.md

     ],
 ```

-### Setting headers
+### Setting the page headers

-You can set a header for the pages.
+You can set a page header for the pages.
-To add the header you need to set the "header" parameter in the `ibis.php` configuration file.
+To add the header you need to set the `header` parameter in the `ibis.php` configuration file.
 For example, in the `ibis.php` file, you can set:

 ```php